muhme/joomla-branches-tester/README.md

 scripts/create.sh
 ```

+The script can be parameterised with arguments, all of which are optional:
+1. The version number, e.g. `52`, defaults to all,
+2. The used database and database driver, e.g. `pgsql`, defaults to MariaDB with MySQLi driver and
+3. To forces a fresh build with `no-cache`, defaults to build from cache.

 The initial script `create.sh` runs some time,
 especially the very first time when the Docker images still need to be downloaded.
-The `joomla-branches-tester` folder requires 2 GB of disc space.
+The `joomla-branches-tester` folder requires about of 2 GB of disc space.
+Docker needs additional about of 20 GB for images and volumes.
+If you are installing for the first time and downloading all necessary Docker images,
+you will need to download approximately 4 GB of data over the network.

 <details>
   <summary>Windows</summary>